openx/ox-thrift/README.md

   `ox_thrift_client:new` call.
 * Function: An atom representing the function to call.
 * Args: A list containing the arguments to Function.

+#### Connection Managers

+OX Thrift supplies several connection managers for use with the OX Thrift client.

+* `ox_thrift_simple_socket` implements a non-reconnecting connection
+  to the Thrift server.

+* `ox_thrift_reconnecting_socket` implements a simple dedicated
+  connection to the Thrift server that automatically reopens the connection when there is an error.

+* `ox_thrift_socket_pool` implements a pool of connections that can be shared among multiple processes.
+The pool is managed by a gen_server which you are expected to link into your supervisor tree by calling the `ox_thrift_socket_pool:start_link/4` function.

 ### Server